Temple in Jerusalem: Second Temple

 The Talmud speaks also of important presents which Queen Helena of Adiabene gave to the Temple at Jerusalem.
 "Helena had a golden candlestick made over the door of the Temple," to which statement is added that when the sun rose its rays were reflected from the candlestick and everybody knew that it was the time for reading the Shema'.
 She also made a golden plate on which was written the passage of the Pentateuch which the Kohen read when a wife suspected of infidelity was brought before him.
 In the Jerusalem Talmud, tractate Yoma iii.
 8 the candlestick and the plate are confused.

 Temple services

 The Temple was the place where offerings described in the course of the Hebrew Bible were carried out, including daily morning and afternoon offerings and special offerings on Sabbath and Jewish holidays.
 Levites recited Psalms at appropriate moments during the offerings, including the Psalm of the Day, special psalms for the new month, and other occasions, the Hallel during major Jewish holidays, and psalms for special sacrifices such as the "Psalm for the Thanksgiving Offering" (Psalm 100).

 As part of the daily offering, a prayer service was performed in the Temple which was used as the basis of the traditional Jewish (morning) service recited to this day, including well-known prayers such as the Shema, and the Priestly Blessing.
 The Mishna describes it as follows:

+In addition to the sacrifices, the Temple was considered a special location for prayer to God: